lakotamm/Macbook_Pro_Early_2015_A1502_Linux_Fedora/README.md

 - Samsung 980 500GB SSD
 - Intel AX210 Wifi module

-I chose to install a different SSD, because with the original Apple one, the CPU could not enter C6 and C7 states - becasue it did not support ASPM.
+I chose to install a different SSD, because with the original Apple one, the CPU could not enter C6 and C7 states.
+This is supposedly because it did not support Link power management.

 And I went with an AX210 card with an adapter becasue the Broadcom module never really worked well.